makovalab-psu/RecoverY/README.md

 - threads (default: 2): The number of threads that RecoverY should use.
 Can be set on the command line using --threads <THREADS>

+Example usage can be,

+	python recoverY --threads 2

 ### Generating k-mer counts with DSK

 The ./dependency folder contains DSK binaries and a script that helps generate k-mer counts required for RecoverY.
 There are separate binaries for Linux 64 bit and Mac OSX.
 Usage is as follows (example shown below is for a Linux system) :